andreshdz1/Optimization.umg/README.md

 # welcome to this kind of repository
-to whoever read this, this space is just to access my work in algorithm class
+to whoever read this, this space is just to access my work in algorithm research